Don Whitney (L) and Bernie Grolman in 1983.

 Hotel.

 Lt.
-Nacke said the driver, Anthony V. Delabio, 29, of Niagara Falls,
+Nacke said the driver, Anthony V. Delabio, 29, of Niagara

-was not
+Falls, was not

 cited.
-Witnesses, according to police, said that the traffic lights
+Witnesses, according to police, said that the traffic

-were
+lights were

 green at the time Mr. Grolman was hit.

-Amherst Memorial Chapel in Buffalo, N.Y., handled Mr. Grolman's funeral
+Amherst Memorial Chapel in Buffalo, N.Y., handled Mr. Grolman's

 arrangements.

-To learn more about Bernie Grolmans technical writing
+To learn more about Bernie Grolmans technical

-contributions, check out the
+writing contributions, check out the Optical

-Heritage Museum Website - AO Technical Documents
+Museum Website - AO Technical Documents